 Some species of tree are protected under State & Federal legislation.
 You may need separate approval from one of the following government agencies for clearing:

 Contact the Planning and Development Services Group of Council for more information.

 Do I need to consider threatened species?

 There are over 140 threatened species of plants and animals in Shoalhaven.
-If your land has vegetation (including native grasses, shrubs, trees) or is next to an area of native bush, it’s likely there are threatened species living in or using the area.
+Land with native vegetation (including native grasses, shrubs, trees) or next to native vegetation, is potential habitat for threatened species.

 The following approaches can reduce the impacts when designing or building your house: